Mitigation Overview: What is Wetland Mitigation?

 - Refer to WSDOT Wetlands Guidance on Cultural Resources (pdf 9 kb) to minimize the risk of potential problems with cultural resources sites.
 This process identifies recorded potential cultural resources adjacent to or within the proposed mitigation site, and evaluates the probability of encountering undiscovered cultural resources during site development.

 - Public lands can be used for wetland mitigation, however a Section 4(f) Evaluation may be required.
-Refer to the Environmental Procedures Manual.
+Refer to the Environmental Manual.

 How does WSDOT select a mitigation site?